phonkee/treasure/docs/builder.md

 struct that will hold any type of sql query witch all informations.
 Currently we will support just simple queries (no subqueries), although in the future we can think about that

+@TODO:
+add return values in addition with autoincrement field (varies from dialect to dialec).

 **Warning**